 We recognise that the participation of witnesses and complainants is central to success in dealing with antisocial behaviour.
 We'll do this by dealing with complaints promptly and keeping witnesses informed.
 We'll also offer real and practical support by a number of initiatives, including:

 - Providing home security measures.

 - Liaising closely with the police.

-- Engaging ASB Support Workers to act as liaison and information points for witnesses.
+- Engaging ASB Support Workers to act as liaisons and information points for witnesses.

 - Using our officers as professional witnesses.

-We'll work with our partner agencies in a manner that will combine and co-ordinate our efforts to best effect.
+We'll work with our partner agencies in a manner that will combine and coordinate our efforts to the best effect.
 We identify our principal partners in this activity as the police, the Community Safety Section and our fellow social landlords.

 We'll complete and maintain data exchange protocols with our partner agencies to facilitate this collaborative work.

 Our staff are central to the delivery of our response to antisocial behaviour.
 We'll make a commitment to protecting our staff when they are personally subjected to offensive conduct.

 We'll train our staff to ensure that they're aware of the issues of antisocial behaviour, the remedies which they can access and their role in the procedure.